Windward mark layline mistakes, unfortunately, are very common and can be extremely costly. Laylines & Getting Them Right.

 It is extremely important to know your boat’s tacking angle which is the difference in headings on each tack.

-Different conditions such as wind strength, sail trim, waves and dirty air will affect the tacking angle and in light air and the difference in light to heavy air could be as much as 30 degrees.
+Different conditions such as wind strength, sail trim, waves and dirty air will affect the tacking angle.
+In light air and the difference in light to heavy air could be as much as 30 degrees.

 Drawing tacking lines on the boat are one way of helping to call a tack.